[Holodeck –

 KES: Haven’t I read that viruses can live inside bacteria?

 EMH: Of course.
 A virus.
-The bacteria could be hosts to the
+The bacteria could be hosts to the infectious

-have escaped detection.
+detection.

 KES: So maybe we should try the anti-viral agents on the gel-packs.

-EMH: It’s certainly worth a try
+EMH: It's certainly worth a try.

-{Cargo bay]
+bay]

-DALBY: I think the inertial dampeners are malfunctioning.
+I think the inertial dampeners are malfunctioning.

-HENLEY: Along with a lot of other things
+HENLEY: Along with a lot of other things.

 TUVOK: Class dismissed.
 Return to your duty stations.

-CHELL: Lieutenant!
-We’re stuck in here.
+CHELL: Lieutenant?
+We're stuck in here.

 [Bridge]

-losing systems faster than we can compensate with backups.
+systems faster than we can compensate with backups.

 CHAKOTAY: What about changing over to isolinear circuitry?

-KIM: Torres is working on it, but it’s a long way from being ready.
+KIM: Torres is working on it, but it's a long way from being ready.
+It

-It couldn’t even maintain life support at this point.
+couldn't even maintain life support at this point.

 PARIS: Propulsion is down.